LaurentVeyssier/Analysis_AirBnB_Boston/README.md

 ![](assets/predictions_errors.png)

 Using Shap library, we finally explore the influence of most influential features on price.
 These appear to be the room type, the capacity and various facility/service offering (paid-parking, fully-serviced, gym, elevator...).
 Such amenities justify pushing prices up.
 On the contrary, no private room implies a substantial discount.
+Finally, the property localization through latitude and longitude also has an influence, diminishing prices as we move away from the center.

 ![](assets/features_shap_values.png)